 Read on if you want to learn more about what bleeds are and how they are used.

-The bleed is not part of your design proof, as it will be added around the edge of your cut line and eventually be cut during the die cutting process.
-This means that the finished product will not have a bleed line.
+The bleed is not part of your design proof, as it will be added around the edge of your cut line and eventually be cut during the cutting process.

 Both your cut line and your bleed are part of your stickers during the printing process.
-Eventually, your die cut stickers are cut along the cut lines to create the exact shape you ordered.
-The cut line, therefore, represents the custom shape of your die cuts.
+Eventually, your stickers are cut along the cut lines to create the exact shape you ordered.
+The cut line represents the custom shape of your stickers.

 The bleed area does not affect the shape of your sticker.
 It is simply an added border that protects your stickers.
 In the example below, you can see the cut line in the sticker design.
 The bleed would simply be 2 mm added after the cut line.